Do you want to learn how to make your own emergency candles?

 Some items you may have not considered burning safely include chapstick or lip balm, shoe polish, and even cheese wax.
 These items burn slowly and can be used in a pinch!
 Get creative!

 Cotton balls that have been saturated with vaseline and threaded on a wooden skewer will burn long enough to get you through the house or as light while you use the bathroom.
-Stick the skewer into a ball of clay and voila, upright torch.
+Stick the skewer into a ball of clay and voila, an upright torch.

 Emergency Candle Resources